AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 #### Start/end size

-Two more features of our map connector series are {api:anychart.core.map.series.Connector#startSize}**.startSize()**{api} and {api:anychart.core.map.series.Connector#endSize}**.endSize()**{api}.
+Two more features of our map connector series are {api:anychart.core.map.series.Connector#startSize}.startSize(){api} and {api:anychart.core.map.series.Connector#endSize}.endSize(){api}.
 These methods make our connector look more like arrows, tapering or expanding the connector curve (or line) to its end or from its start.
 These settings are also available to be adjusted through the data set.
 In the next sample we've defined both settings for the series in general.

 ```
 	// changing the startSize and endSize of the connectors